26 Pros and Cons of Living in Kotor, Montenegro

 Can US citizens live in Montenegro?

 US citizens can live in Montenegro but need a visa for long-term stays.
-A residence permit is required for over 90 days.
+A temporary residence permit is required for over 90 days.
 Montenegro provides various visa options, including temporary permits for work, study, or business.
 After residing in Montenegro for a while, foreigners may apply for permanent residency or citizenship.
 The process is generally straightforward, but consulting local immigration authorities or a lawyer is advised.
-Montenegro’s stunning scenery and friendly expat community attract many Americans.

 Is Montenegro a good place for Americans to retire?